Easy Access for Working Professionals and Educators

 Although tuition rates and fees charged by CofC and The Citadel will be directly affected by the action of the legislature and are therefore subject to change, the current part-time residential tuition rates per course are as follows (note that each institution has a few smaller fees as well, which are not included):

-We consider this year to be a soft launch as we welcome our first Summer 2023 cohort.
-This means that we will offer a slightly reduced selection of courses this summer and during the 2023-24 academic year.
-Note that ENGL 511 is the recommended gateway course, though you are welcome to take it concurrently with another course.
-You are also welcome to take certain courses, such as ENGL 556: Theory and Practice of Teaching Composition and ENGL 569: Special Topics in Creative Writing prior to enrolling in ENGL 511.
+We consider this year to be a soft launch; we welcomed a few students over the summer, and hope to introduce more in the fall.
+This means that we will offer a slightly reduced selection of courses during the 2023-24 academic year.
+ENGL 511 is the recommended gateway course, though you are welcome to take it concurrently with another course.

 Plans for the 2023-24 Academic Year and Beyond:

-Depending on demand, we plan to offer at least one course per semester during the 2023-24 academic year.
-In the future, we also plan to develop an 18-hour English Educators Certificate that will require a course in Theories of Teaching Writing (3 credits) in addition to the ePortfolio capstone.
+We plan to offer at least one course per semester during the 2023-24 academic year.
+In the future, we also plan to develop an 18-hour English Educators Certificate.

-Beginning in Summer 2024, we plan to offer at least ten courses across the academic year: six courses over the summer (including two sections of our gateway ENGL 511) and at least four additional courses across the Fall and Spring semesters.
+Beginning in Summer 2024, we plan to offer 8-10 courses across the academic year: six courses over the summer (including two sections of our gateway ENGL 511) and at least four additional courses across the Fall and Spring semesters.

 The non-degree application also makes the application process easier: it does not require test scores, writing samples, or letters of recommendation.
 The only requirements are a simple online application, a transcript, and a one-page statement of intent indicating your relevant background, the basis of your interest in the MA in English program, and your personal and professional goals related to undertaking the coursework.